mk-smart/entity-centric-api/README.md

 # MK:Smart entity-centric API

-This is a Maven project.
-Not a single JAR file has to be manually downloaded to assemble the project and its dependencies.
-Yep that's right.
+This is a standalone server of a RESTful API for exposing integrated linked data.

+This implementation is in Java and entirely Maven-based.
+There are no hardcoded dependency files in the project, but you need to be online for Maven to download them and assemble the API.

 ## Requirements